SASE-Labs-2020/SASE-Labs-2020.github.io/CONTRIBUTING.md

 | Nathaniel  | budij001@umn.edu |
 | Abi        | chiao010@umn.edu |

+## Issues

+The preferred way of contributing is to [create an issue](https://github.com/SASE-Labs-2020/SASE-Labs-2020.github.io/issues/new).
+Please respect the template.
+This requires a GitHub account.

 ## Feedback/Contribution Form

 To contribute without using GitHub, please submit [this form](https://forms.gle/PUGtoRsrAP3jrcj67) with your feedback on the app and/or additional information on the Gopher Way to add to the app.